The Register of Judgments contains documents relating to judgments from certain overseas courts.

 Any applications for judgments made under chapter 62 of the Court of Session Rules should be addressed to the manager of the Chancery and Judicial Registers, quoting the rule the application is being made under.

 You can submit your applications using our new digital submission service.

 If you're a business user, you can use ScotLIS to search the Register of Judgments.
 You can search by defendant, pursuer or judgment number.

-If you don’t have a ScotLIS login, you can order documents from the Register of Judgments.
+If you don’t have a ScotLIS login, you can order deeds from the Register of Judgments.
 You’ll need to know the number of the deed you’re searching.

-It costs £20 to order a copy of a deed online or by written request.
-If you make the request in person at our Edinburgh or Glasgow office, the fee is £30.
+It costs £25 + VAT to order a copy of a deed online or by written request.